 “From a business perspective, binge watching is not necessarily behavior that content-providers want to encourage,” Moe says.

 For one thing, binge watchers are less likely than bingers to engage with advertisements, a tendency that, if it became widespread, could undermine the business model of some streaming services.

-Moe and Schweidel examined the behavior of 10,067 registered Hulu viewers from late Feb.
-2009 through June 2009.
-The data set included 11,757 viewing sessions, with 3.87 episodes viewed session.
-A minority of viewers did some very heavy binging: 25 percent of people in the sample watched 10 or more episodes per session.
+In a working paper, Moe and a co-author from Emory University examined the behavior of 10,067 registered Hulu viewers from late February 2009 through June 2009.
+The dataset included 11,757 viewing sessions, with 3.87 episodes viewed per session.
+A quarter of people in the sample watched a daunting 10 or more episodes at a time.

-Hulu serves its viewers ads, and the researchers measured engagement with those ads by monitoring clicks.
-Bingers were in general less likely to click on ads than people in non-binge-watching sessions, and that tendency became more pronounced as seasons or series neared their (presumably climactic) conclusions.
-Bingers clicked on a mere .45 percent of ads during binge sessions that included a series finale, for example, roughly half their typical rate.
-Non bingers tended to click on ads at a rate of 1 percent to 1.1 percent, regardless of the circumstance.
+Bingers clicked on a mere 0.45 percent of ads during binge sessions that included a series finale, for example, which was roughly half their typical rate.
+Non-bingers tended to click on ads at a rate of 1 percent to 1.1 percent, regardless of whether their session included a finale.

 Binge viewers react differently than non-bingers to finales in other ways, too.
 After sessions that included a finale, bingers tend to take a break from television watching, at least by their heavy-consumption standards, acting as though they need a rest.

 Non-bingers, in contrast, stick with their usual television watching patterns even after taking in a climactic finale. /CS/

 About the University of Maryland's Robert H. Smith School of Business